 And wouldn’t these make great holiday gifts?
 (Yes, I’m already thinking about the holidays.
 Don’t shoot me.
 That’s part of the nature of food blogging.
 Always thinking ahead to the next holiday!)

-CLEAN EATING CHOCOLATE BARS RECIPE:
+CHOCOLATE BARS RECIPE:

 This delicious spicy twist on good ol' fashioned chocolate bars definitely ups the wow factor on these.
 The spices are, however, completely optional.

 - 1/2 cup unsweetened cocoa powder